ayalaluis769/stopwatch/README.md

 # stopwatch

-# Basic stopwatch created with JavaScript and housed within html and css properties
+# Basic stopwatch created with JavaScript and housed within HTML and CSS properties